kokog78/ibello-api/src/main/markdown/documentation/API.en.md

 }
 ```

 More than one elements can be searched.
 For this, we need to use `WebElements` class, which is an implementation of `List<WebElement>`.
-Ibello creates and monitors list of elements automatically and, if an element disappear or a new element shown  we don't need to create the field again.
+Ibello creates and monitors list of elements automatically and if an element disappear or a new element shown  we don't need to create the field again.

 ```java
 public class WelcomePage extends PageObject {